XuChen0427/P-MMF/README.md

 #This is an anonymous implementation of P-MMF

-#The dataset is a processed simulation version for Yelp
+#The dataset is a processed simulation version for 5% Yelp in dataset/yelp/

+#the user-item matrix is trained with the BPR in tmp/bpr_yelp_simulation.npy

 #The oracel W_{opt}